 Recovery from a partial knee replacement usually takes about three to six months.
 Individuals with sedentary work realistically can return to work in about two weeks after their procedure.
-Those returning to more active work may be six weeks or longer.
+Those returning to more active work may be out six weeks or longer.
 After a full recovery, patients with a partial knee replacement are able to return to the same motion and function as a normal knee.

 Some benefits of the partial knee replacement include: